4 Ways to Conquer Open Enrollment

 The DCFSA differs from the HFSA in that your entire balance you’re set to contribute over the course of the year is NOT available on January 1.
 You’re only able to be reimbursed for the amount you have already contributed to the DCFSA.

 Also, you aren’t able to use the DCFSA for babysitters or family members who you pay to watch your children but who don’t claim that income on their income tax return.
 In order to get reimbursement, you must provide the provider’s name and Employer Tax Identification Number or Social Security number.

 The DCFSA is ideal for high income-earning couples as the deduction and tax savings of using this type of account will likely exceed the benefits you would receive from the Child and Dependent Care Expense Deduction allowed on your federal income tax return.
-The annual contribution limit to this type of plan is $5,000 for 2017 (contribution limit remains the same for 2018).
+The annual contribution limit to this type of plan is $5,000 for 2018 (contribution limit has not yet been released for 2019).